stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/ci-multinode.rst

       kolla_enable_manila: true
       kolla_enable_manila_backend_cephfs_native: true

-If you are working on an existing deployment, re-run Cephadm playbook by ``kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/cephadm.yml`` to add Ceph configurations (such as Manila pools and CephFS file system) for Manila.
+If you are working on an existing deployment, re-run the Cephadm playbook ``kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/cephadm.yml`` to add the Ceph configuration (such as pools and CephFS file systems) for Manila.

 Then, run ``kayobe overcloud service deploy`` to deploy Manila.